TheRealGeneParmesan/Tech-Blog-With-MVC/README.md

 ## Jeremy's fullstack Tech Blog using MVC

-    A blog spcial media site where developers can publish their blog posts
+    A blog spcial media site where developers can publish their posts

 ## Table of Contents